Skip to main content

 Versioning

 Interventions are versioned.
 This allows you to iterate on the definitions without breaking downstream processes.
 All interventions start as v1.
-If you make changes to the definition, the version will be automatically incremented.

 Within criteria, the attributes are always evaluated based on the latest published version of the attribute group that contains the attribute.
 For example, if attribute_group v1, v2, and v3 all have the required attribute, v3 will be used.
 If you then publish attribute_group v4, which removes attribute, v3 will still be used.